-Below some of the COSMO-RS theory is explained, but a more complete description can be found in Refs.[2 (page 75)] and [3 (page 75)].
+Below some of the COSMO-RS theory is explained, but a more complete description can be found in Refs. and and a more complete description can be found in Refs. and a more complete description can be complete de

 Although in principle all of chemistry can be predicted by appropriate solutions of the Schrödinger Equation, in practice due to the extreme mathematical complexity of doing so only the smallest systems can be computed at an accuracy rivaling that of the most accurate experiments.
 However, with suitable approximations, for isolated molecules of up to a few hundred atoms these days quite reasonable results can be obtained.
 Of course, this means that direct computation of thermodynamic properties is out of reach.
 Thermodynamic properties can only be computed as an average over a large number of configurations of a large number of molecules.
 To address this, people have typically resorted to so-called Molecular Dynamics (MD) or Monte Carlo (MC) methods where configurations are generated either by numerically simulating the atomic motions over discrete time steps or by random generation, in either case using empirical molecular models parametrized against quantum mechanical calculations and experimental data to compute energies.
 However, even these approaches often fall short in generating sufficiently large ensembles, and there is little chance of that situation improving dramatically in the near future.